Senior Vice President

 Arts and culture industry veteran Martin Bragg joined ACG in 2015 as Senior Vice President to lead the firm's Canadian subsidiary.
-With a career spanning more than 30 years, Mr. Bragg’s has a wide range of experience in presenting, producing, and managing large arts and culture organizations, including Executive Director positions at the Alberta Ballet and the School of Alberta Ballet and the Vancouver Playhouse.
-He has also held the positions of Executive Director and Artistic Director at the Canadian Stage Company as well as Vice President, Vice Commissioner, and Producer for the Canadian Pavilion and the Expo ’92 nightly closing production.
+With a career spanning more than 30 years, Mr. Bragg has a wide range of experience in presenting, producing, and managing large cultural organizations and facilities throughout Canada.
+Since joining the firm, Mr. Bragg has guided numerous executive searches, innovative arts center facilities and program plans, board governance and organizational assessments, and strategic planning initiatives throughout North America.

-Mr. Bragg brings extensive leadership experience in dance and theater, with a focus on organizational development, strategic planning, and sustained growth in earned and contributed revenue.
-As the Executive Director of Alberta Ballet, he was responsible for all management, finance, producing, and income generation activities of the company and school.
-During his five-year tenure with the ballet, Mr. Bragg increased earned and contributed revenue by 55 percent, expanded the length of the season, and tripled the size of the school in both Calgary and Edmonton.
+Mr. Bragg has extensive leadership experience in dance, theater, and performing arts center management, with a focus on organizational development, strategic planning, and sustained growth in earned and contributed revenue.
+As the Executive Director of Alberta Ballet prior to joining ACG, he increased earned and contributed revenue by 55 percent, which expanded the length of the season and tripled the size of the school in both Calgary and Edmonton.
 As Executive Director and Artistic Director at Canadian Stage in Toronto, he revitalized the business model and grew the organization to include four theaters, propelling it to become the largest year-round contemporary nonprofit theater in Canada.
 Mr. Bragg has worked both in the nonprofit and for-profit sectors and has been responsible for creating innovative partnerships with companies in Canada, the United States, England, and Ireland.

 "Those who govern and manage arts and culture organizations, government agencies, and university-affiliated programs face daily challenges.
 Leaders must become experts in facilitating new and varied sources of revenue to enhance the field and build ever stronger foundations that lead to success."

 "The creative industries in Canada, the United States, and around the world are rapidly evolving in the face of socioeconomic changes.
 These transitions simultaneously bring about centers of community engagement and unique opportunities to advance creative endeavors."

-Mr. Bragg has a long history of volunteerism and community service, including serving as President of PACT Communications Centre, Vice Chair of the Professional Association of Canadian Theatres, National Chair of the Equity negotiating committee for two successful collective agreements, and founding member of the Minister's Advisory Counsel for Arts and Culture for the Province of Ontario.
+Mr. Bragg has a long history of volunteerism and community service, including serving as President of the PACT Communications Centre, Vice Chair of the Professional Association of Canadian Theatres, and National Chair of the Equity Negotiating Committee for two successful collective agreements.
+He was also a founding member of the Minister's Advisory Counsel for Arts and Culture for the Province of Ontario.

 © Liza Voll Photography